Aboriginal Headstart On-Reserve Program (AHSOR)

 The AHSOR program initiates home visits on a daily basis and programming such as playgroups on a bi-weekly basis.
 We are also part of the Dolly Parton Imagination Library in our community.
 This is a program that offers free books to children 0-5 years but must be registered into the program to qualify.

-Should you have any questions in regards, please do not hesitate to contact Sheila Sinclair to register into the program.
+Should you have any questions in regards, please do not hesitate to contact Cherish Sumner to register into the program.